-March 17, 2021 2pm to 4pm
+March 17, 2021 2pm to 4pm Action may be taken on any item listed on the agenda.

-NOTE: Pursuant to the provisions of Governor Gavin Newsom's Executive Order N-29-20. dated March 17, 2020, neither Committee member locations nor a public meeting location are provided.
+NOTE: Pursuant to the provisions of Governor Gavin Newsom's Executive Order N-29-20, dated March 17, 2020, neither Committee member locations nor a public meeting location are provided.
 Public participation may be through teleconferencing as provided below.